0exp/redis_queued_locks/README.md

 ## Roadmap

-- **Major**
 - Semantic Error objects for unexpected Redis errors;
 - `100%` test coverage;
 - per-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock whose ttl may expire before the block execution completes);
 - an ability to add custom metadata to the lock and an ability to read this data;
 - lock prioritization;
 - support for LIFO strategy;
 - structured logging;
-- **Minor**
 - GitHub Actions CI;
 - `RedisQueuedLocks::Acquier::Try.try_to_lock` - detailed successful result analization;
 - better code stylization and interesting refactorings;
-  - lock queue expiration (dead queue cleanup);
+- dead queue cleanup;
 - support for `Dragonfly` DB backend;
 - support for `Garnet` DB backend;

 ---